andreaaspesidev/concept-os/docs/FlashMemory.md

 Total size: 12 bytes

-**Note: values with * must be set to the minimum granularity of flash write, in case of special devices that requires writing more than 2bytes (half-word) at a time**
+**Note: values with * must be set to a multiple of the minimum granularity of flash write, in case of special devices that requires writing more than 2bytes (half-word) at a time**

 ### Reconstructing State from Metadata
 It's always possible to retrieve the `free_list` from the flash memory upon start-up, using the following procedure: